-Michigan Attorney General Dana Nessel issued an urgent reminder to be aware of scammers spoofing numbers from local public health departments.
+Michigan Attorney General Dana Nessel issued an urgent reminder to be aware of scammers spoofing numbers from local public health departments and/or simply insisting that they are calling from the MIchigan Department of Health and Human Services.

 The Attorney General’s Consumer Protection webpage is always available as a resource for consumers to turn to.